Faculty Manual – Section G

 For the purposes of Section G.4 and G-5, the following definitions shall apply:

 a.
 Eligible Employee shall mean and refer to all:

-1. faculty members with regular, special, senior teaching appointments of half-time (0.5) or greater.
+1. faculty members with tenured, tenure-track, contract, and continuing appointments of half-time (0.5) or greater.
 Faculty transitional appointments are eligible for the same benefit available to full-time academic faculty

 2. administrative professionals with regular or special appointments of half-time (0.5) or greater, and;

 3. non-temporary state classified appointments of half-time(0.5) or greater.

 b.
 “Eligible Child” shall mean and refer to biological children, adopted children, foster children, stepchildren, and legal wards of either the Eligible Employee or the Eligible Employee’s spouse or domestic partner, or civil union partner, as well as any person for whom either the Eligible Employee or the Eligible Employee’s spouse or domestic partner, or civil union partner is standing in loco parentis, provided that the “Eligible Child” is under twenty-six (26) years of age.

 c.
 “Spouse” means a person who is legally married to an Eligible Employee, including a common-law spouse or same-gender spouse when the applicable jurisdiction’s law recognizes such marriages.

 d.
 “Domestic partner” has the meaning described under the University’s benefits plan.